René Dif: 2007–present: Aqua reunion

 Aqua reunited in 2008 as a live band.
 In March 2011, Aqua released the first single, "How R U Doin?", from their third album Megalomania, released in September 2011 following the release of two more singles, "Playmate to Jesus" and "Like a Robot".

 Personal life

 Dif was in a relationship with fellow Aqua band member Lene Nystrøm, whom he invited to join the band in 1994.
 They were in a relationship for three years, before they broke up.

-He later married Rikke Maija, a health coach whom he has two children with.
+He later married Rikke Maija, a health coach with whom he has two children.
 They have since divorced.

 He is now in a relationship with Linet Jo.